 Step 2: Glaze – Creating the Look of Wood Grain

-After your base coast has dried (check the re-coat time on the can), you can add your wood grain by mixing a 1:2 ratio of …. of with the clear mixing glaze.
+After your base coast has dried (check the re-coat time on the can), you can add your wood grain by mixing a 1:1 ratio of the harvest brown with the clear mixing glaze.
 Stir it well and then paint it on your piece.

 The mixing glaze helps it to stay wet longer but I wouldn’t waste a lot of time during this part.
 Paint this mixture on your piece in long strokes, not picking up your brush until AFTER you have reached the edge.